 Even if your phone doesn’t currently support it, you should still get headphones that support these codecs anyway.
 Android 8.0 brings support for these wireless standards to lots of phones, and assuming your headphones last longer than your smartphone does: your headphones will only sound better as the tech in your phone catches up.
 Additionally, the AAC codec performs far better when paired with an iPhone than an Android phone, so if you’re in the market for headphones to use with your Samsung Galaxy phone, maybe avoid the AirPods.

-The best headphones with LDAC support are the WH-1000XM4
+The best product with LDAC support is the WH-1000XM4

 Sony WH-1000XM4Full Review

 When you use the app, you have access to features such as EQ controls, ambient sound controls, DSEE Extreme audio upscaling, touch control customization, and 360 Reality Audio: Sony’s approach to in-ear spatial audio technology for an immersive listening experience.
-It does, however, require a subscription a premium streaming service such as Tidal Hi-Fi or Deezer.
+However, it requires a subscription a premium streaming service such as Tidal Hi-Fi or Deezer.

 The headphones can last around 20 hours of playback on a single charge, with noise cancelling turned on.
 That’s plenty long enough for even the lengthiest commutes or flights.
 Further sweetening the pot, it charges with USB-C, too.
 The included touch controls do a solid job handling volume and playback, though finding them can be a little finicky, and you may feel like a bit of a dope doing it a lot in public.
 Regardless, something this expensive should offer a fantastic experience in almost every scenario and this almost certainly achieves that—just don’t take it out in the rain.